Advisor OS LLC Acquires 92 Shares of iShares Core S&P 500 ETF (NYSEARCA:IVV)

-Advisor OS LLC grew its holdings in shares of iShares Core S&P 500 ETF (NYSEARCA:IVV – Free Report) by 8.3% in the first quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 1,205 shares of the company’s stock after acquiring an additional 92 shares during the quarter.
-Advisor OS LLC’s holdings in iShares Core S&P 500 ETF were worth $495,000 at the end of the most recent quarter.
+Advisor OS LLC lifted its holdings in iShares Core S&P 500 ETF (NYSEARCA:IVV – Free Report) by 8.3% in the first quarter, HoldingsChannel.com reports.
+The institutional investor owned 1,205 shares of the company’s stock after purchasing an additional 92 shares during the quarter.
+Advisor OS LLC’s holdings in iShares Core S&P 500 ETF were worth $495,000 at the end of the most recent reporting period.

-Other large investors have also recently modified their holdings of the company.
-MinichMacGregor Wealth Management LLC purchased a new position in shares of iShares Core S&P 500 ETF during the 4th quarter valued at about $26,000.
-Studio Investment Management LLC purchased a new position in shares of iShares Core S&P 500 ETF during the 4th quarter valued at about $33,000.
-Core Alternative Capital purchased a new position in shares of iShares Core S&P 500 ETF during the 4th quarter valued at about $36,000.
-Financial Freedom LLC purchased a new position in shares of iShares Core S&P 500 ETF during the 4th quarter valued at about $52,000.
-Finally, Laffer Tengler Investments purchased a new position in shares of iShares Core S&P 500 ETF during the 4th quarter valued at about $55,000.
+A number of other institutional investors have also made changes to their positions in the business.
+Ironwood Wealth Management LLC. raised its holdings in iShares Core S&P 500 ETF by 6.1% during the 1st quarter.
+Ironwood Wealth Management LLC. now owns 77,088 shares of the company’s stock worth $34,974,000 after purchasing an additional 4,405 shares during the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. raised its holdings in iShares Core S&P 500 ETF by 5.0% during the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 895,194 shares of the company’s stock worth $406,141,000 after purchasing an additional 42,292 shares during the last quarter.
+Roundview Capital LLC raised its holdings in iShares Core S&P 500 ETF by 7.3% during the 1st quarter.
+Roundview Capital LLC now owns 10,642 shares of the company’s stock worth $4,828,000 after purchasing an additional 728 shares during the last quarter.
+Great West Life Assurance Co.
+Can raised its holdings in iShares Core S&P 500 ETF by 247.7% during the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 911 shares of the company’s stock worth $423,000 after purchasing an additional 649 shares during the last quarter.
+Finally, Laurel Wealth Advisors Inc. raised its holdings in iShares Core S&P 500 ETF by 27.1% during the 1st quarter.
+Laurel Wealth Advisors Inc. now owns 16,516 shares of the company’s stock worth $7,493,000 after purchasing an additional 3,523 shares during the last quarter.

 iShares Core S&P 500 ETF Trading Down 0.3 %